 Erik has served as Principal Trombone in the TBSO since 2003, though he continues to perform periodically with other orchestras, from Calgary to Kuala Lumpur.
 For the 2016-2017 season, Erik took a leave of absence from the TBSO to accept a one-year appointment as Principal Trombone of the Edmonton Symphony Orchestra.
 He is a founding member of Brass Northwest (est. 2011), a brass chamber music group that performs in and around Thunder Bay and Northwestern Ontario.
 In addition to his position as Principal Trombone, Erik has been the TBSO’s Orchestra Personnel Manager since 2017.
 His non-musical interests range from scotch tasting to hiking scenic trails around Thunder Bay with his kids.

 Hailing from Beamsville, Ontario, Kevin Brohman joined the TBSO as Principal Timpanist in the Fall of 2019.
 He holds a Bachelor of Music in Percussion Performance from Wilfrid Laurier University and has studied in the Artist Diploma Program of the Glenn Gould School at the Royal Conservatory of Music.
-Kevin is an alumnus of the National Youth Orchestra of Canada the National Academy Orchestra and has performed with the symphonies of Niagara, Kingston, and Stratford.
-An active educator, Kevin has taught at the Niagara Symphony’s Summer Music Camp and currently holds the position of Contract Lecturer in percussion at Lakehead University.
-He is an avid home cook in his spare time and enjoys going for walks and hikes with his fiancé Jess and their dog Winston.
+Kevin is an alumnus of the National Youth Orchestra of Canada, the National Academy Orchestra, and the Colorado College Summer Music Festival.
+He was previously Principal Timpanist of the Stratford Symphony Orchestra and has performed with the Niagara Symphony and Kingston Symphony.
+As a drum set player he performs regularly as a member of the Martin Blanchet Jazz Quintet.
+Kevin teaches percussion at Lakehead University and has also taught at the Niagara Symphony’s Summer Music Camp.
+In his spare time he is an avid home cook and enjoys going for walks and hikes with his wife Jess and their dog Winston.